Honda CR-X: Third generation

 In 1992, Honda replaced the CR-X with a new, targa topped, Civic-based model called the Honda CR-X del Sol.
 The CR-X del Sol was badged as the Civic del Sol and later the del Sol in some markets, and known simply as the CR-X in others.
 It is because of this that the del Sol is considered by some enthusiasts to be the "third-generation CR-X".
 The del Sol came in three trim lines: S in the US / VXi in Japan, later VGi), Si in the US / ESi in Europe, and VTEC in the US / VTi in Europe; the equivalent JDM SiR model which featured a 1.6-liter 170 PS B16 SiR-II DOHC VTEC four-cylinder engine.
 Production of the del Sol ended in 1997 in North America, elsewhere in 1998 and thus, the CR-X line was retired.

 Comparison to other Honda vehicles

-Articles on the first-generation Honda Insight have compared its appearance to that of the 1984–1991 CRX.
+Articles on the first-generation Honda Insight have compared its appearance to that of the 1984–1991 CRX, with which it shares the Kammback aerodynamic design.

 In 2010, thirteen years after the end of CRX production, Honda released the CR-Z, regarded as the spiritual successor to the CRX.